 The AUV is equipped with two machine vision cameras and an imaging sonar for forward and downward perception.
 Leveraging upon the benefits of both sonar and camera, the AUV is capable for highly robust perception and tracking of objects underwater.

 The navigation sensor suite consists of a 9 axis Sparton IMU, 6 axis STIM300 IMU, a DVL and a barometric pressure depth sensor.
 An Error state Kalman Filter is used to obtain much higher accuracy than each sensor can provide independently.
 The AUV navigation system is capable of performing accurate local navigation and global navigation.

 The current navigation system was evaluated over 176m with a 1.62% of drift measured based on its DVL/IMU sensor fusion.

 With a highly accurate navigation suite and robust object perception and tracking, the AUV is capable of fully autonomous manipulation of objects.
 We have tested on various types of manipulators ranging from grabbing arms, to marker droppers, to mini projectiles, the software on the Bumblebee AUV is capable of different types of manipulation.

 Vehicle dynamics during an autonomous mission is fully controlled by the mission planner, which directs task nodes, controls trajectory between tasks and manages time.
-The mission planner is written in Python and utilizes a finite state machine structure.

 Mission runs can be dynamically built from user input, providing an option to test task nodes independently in addition to a full mission test.
-The vehicle status is consistently checked and an alert is sounded in the event of an irrecoverable component failure.